rybakit/msgpack.php/README.md

 #### Type objects

-If you need to *serialize* a specific value into one of the basic MessagePack types, it is recommended to use an instance of a class that implements the [CanBePacked](src/CanBePacked.php) interface.
+If you need to *serialize* an instance of one of your classes, the best way to do it is to implement the [CanBePacked](src/CanBePacked.php) interface in the class.
 A good example of such a class is the [Map](src/Type/Map.php) type class that comes with the library.
 This type is useful when you want to explicitly specify that a given PHP array should be packed as a MessagePack map without triggering an automatic type detection routine:

 ```php
 use MessagePack\Packer;